-Why creativity and innovation matter?
+Why does micro-innovation matter?
 The 228% difference.

-Innovation is the path to growth
+Micro-innovation is the path to consistent growth

 A company that embraces a micro-innovation mindset allows for continuous future-focused development while minimizing risk.
 The result is more productivity, more responsiveness and "creative-by-design" culture of growth.

 The World Economic Forum estimates that the combined value – to society and industry – of digital transformation across industries could be greater than $100 trillion over the next 10 years.

 Technologies such as artificial intelligence, robotics, 3D printing, data analytics, virtual reality and more present tremendous opportunities for companies to grow provided they have a structured approach to continuous innovation.
 WildeSpark provides SME companies that structure.